 Actors from the ITI XDS, XDM and XDR profiles embody the Content Creator and Content Consumer sharing function of this profile.
 A Content Creator or Content Consumer may be grouped with appropriate actors from the XDS, XDM or XDR profiles to exchange the content described therein.
 The metadata sent in the document sharing or interchange messages has specific relationships or dependencies (which we call bindings) to the content of the clinical document described in the content profile.
-The Patient Care Coordination Technical Framework (PCC-TF) defines the bindings to use when grouping the Content Creator of this Profile with sature from the IHE ITI XDS.
-XDM or XDP Integration Profiles.
-See PCC TE 2:4 actors from the IHE ITI XDS, XDM or XDR Integration Profiles.
+The Patient Care Coordination Technical Framework (PCC-TF) defines the bindings to use when grouping the Content Creator of this Profile with actors from the IHE ITI XDS, XDM or XDR Integration Profiles.
 See PCC TF-2:4.

-20.5 Scanned Documents Content Process Flow
+5500 20.5 Scanned Documents Content Process Flow